kbaseattic/roadmap/Proposed product descriptions/Auto_Developer_Documentation.md

 3. Add the ability to comment inside structures.
 Comments should be associated with the following structure field and support the @metadata, @optional,
-   @range, @enum (if enumerations are implemented as annotations), @notnull, and @id annotations.
+   @range, @enum (if enumerations are implemented as annotations), @notnull,
+   @deprecated, and @id annotations.
 Currently structures may only be described in a single block of text at the top of the structure definition, so understanding a structure with many fields entails returning to the text block many times (if it even documents the structure members) ([example](https://narrative.kbase.us/#spec/type/KBaseFile.PairedEndLibrary)).
    Documentation adjacent to each field is much more readable.
     1. As a side benefit, Java documentation can then provide proper